 - Customer support: How quickly can you get help or answers to your questions?

-Based on the above criteria, we rounded up six different platforms that are similar to Skype—but offer a lot more in terms of functionality and overall effectiveness.
+Based on the above criteria, we rounded up six different platforms that are similar to Skype—but also offer a lot in terms of functionality and overall effectiveness for businesses.

 The 6 best Skype alternatives for business

-Team chat, video conferencing, and task management are just a few of the features of this free team collaboration app.
+Team chat, video conferencing, and task management are just a few of the features you’ll find in RingCentral’s collaboration hub.
 It also has phone calling, texting, and instant-messaging capabilities, all on one platform.
 (In fact, this company even started a podcast using RingCentral.)

-You’d be hard-pressed to find an app that has so many communication options.
-Unlike Skype, which was built as a voice app first and a video app second, RingCentral was built specifically to give teams a unified workspace online to communicate, collaborate, and get work done—which is particularly useful when the team’s members are in different locations.
+You’d be hard-pressed to find a desktop and mobile app that has so many communication options.
+Unlike Skype, which was built as a voice app first and a video app second, RingCentral was built specifically to give teams a unified workspace online to communicate, collaborate, and get work done—which is particularly useful when your team’s members are in different locations.

 RingCentral doesn’t have a user limit either, so everyone on your team can have an account.
 It also has built-in integrations with tools like Salesforce and Zendesk, free live support, and more.
 It’s also one of the most affordable options on this list.